Opinion | Marjorie Taylor Greene’s vile new antics highlight a 50-year GOP story

 That lapse, according to this thesis, is grounded in a fundamental feature of the post-war right wing, its constant addiction to a “politics of conflict” that lacks any “sense of limits, whether tactical or substantive.”

-The result: The GOP and conservative movement have failed at “policing boundaries of extremism,” which defined a “half century of Republican politics.”
+The result: The GOP and conservative movement have failed at “policing boundaries against extremism,” which defined a “half century of Republican politics.”

-Examples include conservative movement leaders flirting with the John Birch Society, allies of 1964 presidential candidate Barry Goldwater refusing to disavow a Ku Klux Klan endorsement, Newt Gingrich’s conversion of GOP politics into nationalized scorched earth warfare; and of course, the rise of Trump.
+Examples include conservative movement leaders flirting with the John Birch Society; allies of 1964 presidential candidate Barry Goldwater refusing to disavow a Ku Klux Klan endorsement; Newt Gingrich’s conversion of GOP politics into nationalized scorched earth warfare; and, of course, the rise of Trump.

 ‘No enemies to the right’